Contact | About | Client Login | Check My Status

 What is the usual time for delivery of paternity DNA test reports?

-The delivery time for lab results may vary depending upon which laboratory service you choose.
-It also depends on how fast the collected sample is sent to the laboratory and tested.
+The delivery time for lab results may vary depending on which laboratory service you choose and how fast the collected sample is sent to the laboratory and tested.

 Any decent DNA lab confirms the test results within two to three business days; it rarely takes longer than that.
 Some labs offer same-day test report delivery with an additional fee.
 Many reputed DNA testing centers upload results on a secure website for easy and quick access.